 Separate is best

-Avoiding cross contamination is crucial for food safety.
+Avoiding cross-contamination is crucial for food safety.
 Bacteria can spread quickly and easily when food and food juices mix.

 You’ve started with separate coolers for beverages and cold foods.
 Also, make sure to keep all raw meats wrapped completely (or put in doubled-up, sealable plastic food storage bags so they can’t drip on other foods).

 You can keep fruit or vegetables in plastic zip-top bags as well.
-Not only does this prevent them from coming in contact with any raw meats, but it also keeps them safe from bruising and falling into the melting ice in the bottom of your cooler.
+Not only does this prevent them from coming in contact with any raw meats, but it also keeps them safe from bruising and falling into the melting ice at the bottom of your cooler.
 Consider using plastic storage containers for small items like dips, salsa, pickles, etc.

 Finally, think through the cooking and serving process to avoid having raw meats and their juices touch the final, cooked foods.
 This means having a separate platter for the cooked meats, separate serving utensils for raw and cooked foods (including tongs and forks used for grilling) and plenty of plastic wrap or clean food storage bags for leftovers.
 Di NOT use the same bags you used to bring the raw meat and chicken!